HamishPierpont/stepik-code/README.md

 problems.

 ### Footnotes
-1. <span id="fn1"></span> [.](#footnote-id).
-Stepik breaks if the first test case isn’t in the frontend.
+1. <span id="fn1"></span> [](#footnote-id) Stepik breaks if the first test case isn’t in the frontend.
 We tried to get Stepik to fix this, but they don’t seem to care about instructor experience.